pingcap/tidb-operator/docs/api-references/federation-docs.md

 </em>
 </td>
 <td>
-<p>TimeTaken is the time that volume restore federation takes, it is TimeCompleted - TimeStarted</p>
+<p>TimeTaken is the time that all the data planes take, it is TimeCompleted - TimeStarted</p>
 </td>
 </tr>
 </tbody>